 misleading ACE information in connection with a renewal is grounds

-for disciplinary action up to and including revocation of certification
+for disciplinary action up to and including license revocation.

-(A) The board may grant, at the time it issues a certification
+(3) The Board may grant, at the time it issues a license

-or license

-renewal, an extension of time of up to 60 days after the
+renewal, an extension of time of up to 60 days after the expiration

-date of expiration of the previous license to complete ACE required
+date of the previous license to complete ACE required to renew a license,

-(i) timely submits the completed renewal form with
+(i) timely submit the completed renewal form with the

 (B) ACE courses completed during the 60-day extension